Dewep/CashFlow/README.md

 Technologies: NodeJS, Electron, TypeScript, Gulp, AngularJS 2, D3.js, NVD3.

 Although the program is quite well advanced, it certainly requires several improvements in order to be used regularly.
-However, I no longer wish update this program: I realized it in order to discover AngularJS 2, typescript, and D3.js.
+However, I no longer wish to update this program: I realized it in order to discover AngularJS 2, typescript, and D3.js.
 Being satisfied with my discoveries, I decided to stop developing the project.

 ## Installation/Run